Training vs Exercise

 Exercise – Physical activity to sustain or improve general health and fitness with no specific outcome.

-If you have a specific goal that you would like to achieve and need help developing a training plan for it then we’d love to be involved and help you on your journey in any way we can.
+If you have a specific goal that you would like to achieve and need help to develop a training plan for it then we’d love to be involved and help you on your journey in any way we can.